Hope fading for Holding's 'Tax Fairness for Americans Abroad Act'

-The Tax Fairness for Americans Abroad Act, a bill introduced into the U.S. House of Representatives at the end of last December by Republican Congressman George Holding that was met with enthusiastic support by many American expats around the world, now seems unlikely ever to become law, some observers and supporters of the proposed law say.
+The Tax Fairness for Americans Abroad Act, a bill introduced into the U.S. House of Representatives at the end of last December by Republican Congressman George Holding, now seems unlikely ever to become law, some observers and supporters of the proposed legislation say.

 As reported, Rep. Holding formally unveiled his at-that-point-much-anticipated bill, HR 7358, last Dec.
 20, with just hours to go before most of the U.S. was due to close down for the Christmas holiday.

-Earlier this year, he met with Republican supporters to discuss the bill in London, and his legislative aid, Matt Stross, later spoke about the bill via a video link with Republicans Overseas supporters in Athens.
+Earlier this year Rep. Holding, whose wife is originally from the UK, met with Republican supporters to discuss the bill in London, and his legislative aid, Matt Stross, spoke about the bill via a video link on May 8 with Republicans Overseas supporters in Athens.

-On June 18, the ACA posted on its website a webcast that featured Holding's aid Matt Stross, on the subject of the legislation, and speculating on its chances of finding a sponsor and being re-introduced before the 2020 election.
-At that point Stross mentioned upcoming talks with Rep. Beyer's staff.
+A few weeks later, on June 18, the ACA posted on its website a webcast that featured Stross, Holding's legislative aid, on the subject of the legislation, in which he mentioned in passing the upcoming talks with Rep. Beyer's staff.

-A spokesperson for her office said at the time that she couldn't co-sponsor Rep. Holding's bill because she's not on the House Ways & Means Committee, and he had said that this was what he needed.
+A spokesperson for her office said at the time that she couldn't co-sponsor Rep. Holding's bill because she wasn't on the House Ways & Means Committee, and noted that he had said that this was what he needed.

 Rep. Maloney's bills consisted of a bill similar to the "Same Country Exemption" that the American Citizens Abroad has been calling for since 2015, and the so-called Commission on Americans Living Abroad Act of 2019 (H.R.
 4363), which provided for the creation of an "Executive Commission" that would be comprised of a 10-member bipartisan panel, which would be tasked with "examin[ing] the concerns of U.S. citizens living and working abroad."